Have a question about Exif Pilot? Check answers to our users’ questions…

 Paid “Batch Editing Plug-in” adds to Exif Pilot editor the ability to bulk change exif.
 More…

-You are welcome to test the newest beta versions:
+You are welcome to test the newest beta version:

 Feel free to drop us comments about any issues related to the beta versions.